hunter-henninger/Analysis_of_Strokes_Gained_PGA_Tour/README.md

 ## Problem Statement

-In the unpredictable game of golf, Strokes Gained has become the most accurate and meaningful way to measure player efficiency and performance since it began being tracked 2004.
-The Strokes Gained statistic is broken up into four parts: Off the Tee, Approach the Green, Around the Green and Putting.
-The sum of all four categories gives a players Total Strokes Gained for a given golf tournament.
-It essentially compares each stroke a player takes to the rest of the Tour based on distance remaining to the hole. &quot;Strokes Gained recognizes that sinking a 20-foot putt represents a better performance than sinking a three-foot putt, even though they both count as a single stroke on the scorecard&quot; (Mark Broadie, developer of Strokes Gained).
-Additionally, Club Head Speed, another relatively new statistic, began being recorded in 2007 using certain radar technology.
-Club Head Speed measures the speed at which the club impacts the ball in miles per hour only on Par 4 and Par 5 tee shots where a radar measurement was taken.

-Many young golfers with swing speeds well above the Tour average (roughly 113-114mph) are experiencing major success on the PGA Tour in recent years.
-This study aims to capture statistical evidence of the impact of Club Head Speed on Total Strokes Gained.
+Driving distance on the PGA Tour continues to increase as many young, athletic golfers with swing speeds well above the Tour average (roughly 113-114mph) are experiencing major success on the PGA Tour in recent years.
+As the popular style of golf shifts towards hitting the ball as far as possible, this study seeks to capture statistical evidence of the impact of Club Head Speed on Total Strokes Gained.
+Because of physical strength or flexibility limitations, golfers often reach a maximum swing speed.

 ## Summary Overview

-This study aims to capture statistical evidence of the impact of Club Head Speed on Total Strokes Gained.
-Through a process of wrangling, cleaning, manipulating, and modeling an extensive dataset of PGA metrics, this analysis numerically illustrates the disadvantage of having a slower Club Head Speed.
+Through a process of wrangling, cleaning, manipulating, and modeling an extensive dataset of PGA metrics, this analysis clarifies the disadvantages of having a slower Club Head Speed.

 ## The Data
+Description of Strokes Gained [here](https://www.pgatour.com/news/2016/05/31/strokes-gained-defined.html)
 |Feature|Type|Description|
 |---|---|---|
 |**sg:_off-the-tee**|*float*|The distance a player hits the ball off the tee on Par 4 and Par 5's measured against a statistical baseline used for the entire Tour|